The brief

 There’s a lot of power in one-to-one conversations on social media, and that was proved correct when it came to this project.

-↳ Result: A complete sell-out of memberships (60) – the ultimate aim being achieved.
+↳ Result: A complete sell-out of memberships (60)—the ultimate aim being achieved.

-“Ryan comes with a wealth of knowledge and expertise - he has not only transformed my social media and marketing, but my entire business.
-Without his support and guidance, we would not be where we are today.
+“Ryan comes with a wealth of knowledge and expertise—Social with Ryan has not only transformed my social media and marketing, but my entire business.
+Without their support and guidance, we would not be where we are today.
 I would urge anyone to get in touch with Ryan to lead the way for all things social media.
-It’s a real comfort to know that I do not have to worry about social media and that it is all in exceptionally good hands.”
+It’s a real comfort to know that I do not have to worry about social media management and that it is all in exceptionally good hands.”

 Becki Knight